 The typical cost to change the front sway bar bushings and links is between $450 and $900, depending on the make and model.

 The good news is that the parts themselves are very cheap, especially if you buy them online.
 The typical cost of front sway bar links and bushings is under $100.
-Sometimes you can even upgrade the stabilizer bar and links for better handling.
+Sometimes, you can upgrade the stabilizer bar and links for better handling.

 Replacing the sway bar bushings yourself is easy and can be done in your driveway.
-It is not required to perform front-wheel aliment if you only replace the sway bar parts.
+It is not required to perform front-wheel alignment if you only replace the sway bar parts.

 We hope you find the Sway Bar (Anti Roll Bar) Problems, Symptoms, and Cost guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!